 Greenwood Cemetery and Realty Company 1907-1942

 They formed a stock company with an initial offering of 1,225 shares at ten dollars per share to finance the Greenwood Cemetery and Realty Company.
-They filed Articles of Incorporation in Lexington on May 15, 1907, and with the Secretary of State on June 28, 1907.
+They filed Articles of Incorporation in Lexington May 15, 1907 and with the Secretary of State on June 28, 1907.

-The cemetery was formed from lots number 14 and 15 of the Bradley Subdivision platted in 1907.
+The cemetery was formed from lots number 14 and 15 of the Bradley Subdivision, which was platted in 1907.
 At the time, the development was just outside the city limits.
 R.H.
-Tacklin, a landscape architect, was hired to design and landscape the sixteen acres prior to their official opening on May 3, 1908.
+Tacklin, a landscape architect, was hired to design and landscape the 16 acres prior to its official opening May 3, 1908.

 Greenwood Cemetery 1942-1984

 By resolution in 1942, 'the Realty Company' was dropped from its official name.
 The annual meeting was changed from the third Monday in May to the third Tuesday in January.

 In 1985, the corporation reorganized when they filed as a Kentucky non-profit under the name Cove Haven Cemetery.

 Organizers are listed on a tablet at the right of the front gate.